Better UX Experience for Better Conversion Rates –

 Combined with Geocoding –

 Another powerful way to reduce shopping cart abandonment is to offer predictive shipping.
 This is famously used by retail giant Amazon.
-With the additional use of geocoding it enables the calculation of the shopper’s precise distance from distribution points, enabling a quick calculation of shipping costs at several price levels.
+With the additional use of a geolocation tool it enables the calculation of the shopper’s precise distance from distribution points, enabling a quick calculation of shipping costs at several price levels.
 When customers can choose the right shipping option before checkout, they’re less likely to abandon their carts at the last minute.

 This combination can also work to the extent of assessing risk, if you are selling insurance online perhaps, adding geocoding in combination with address autocomplete unlocks the ability to pinpoint lat and long coordinates linked in the address to spot risk in areas such as earthquakes, flooding, etc. This also helps give insurance consultants clearer insight to make further decisions on evaluating a quote.